aros-development-team/AROS/arch/all-mingw32/README.txt

 needs to be fixed): build system CPU should be different from i386.
 Otherwise configure suggests native build and attempts to use host's gcc as a kernel compiler (one that builds a bootstrap and helper DLLs).
 Of course it won't work.
 For cross-compiling you need the same toolset as for native build, plus Mingw32-targetted crosscompiler.
-Currently cross-build is succesfully performed on Linux/x86-64 using native gcc v4.1.2 and both crosscompilers v4.2.2 (built from vanilla source tree).
+Currently cross-build is successfully performed on Linux/x86-64 using native gcc v4.1.2 and both crosscompilers v4.2.2 (built from vanilla source tree).

  2. RUNNING